jburger/jburger.github.io/_posts/2016-11-28-thoughts-on-distributed-teams.md

 - You may find new sources of distraction from your main tasks - especially if your process has flaws
 - Expect to do lots of vetting.
 Put up a good size piece of work and the whole site will crawl all over it.
 - You can overdo outsourcing.
 [Don't outsource your brain.](https://blackpepper.co.uk/blog/dont-outsource-your-brain)
+- You will need to be culturally aware, or at least aware that all people communicate discomfort/uncertainty in different ways when faced with authoritarian figures.
+School up on these subleties if you want to succeed.
+[EXCELLENT dissection of the impact of PDI on your management of outsourced talent](http://www.lessonsoffailure.com/developers/real-reason-outsourcing-fails/) - I believe this phenomenon is more prevalent that the article suggests and certainly isn't limited to countries IMO.

 ## Observations